What Is CCTV Monitoring

 Understanding Intercom Systems

 An intercom system, short for “intercommunication system,” allows individuals to communicate with one another over a distance through a two-way communication device.
-These systems have a huge range of applications, from basic home communication to sophisticated security and access control in large facilities.
+These systems have many applications, from basic home communication to sophisticated security and access control in large facilities.

 The essential components of an intercom system include: